Rhinostone/gina/README.md

 ## Getting started with Gina I/O

 ### Installing Gina
-Gina is at the same time a framework and a deploy and monitoring environnement for  your projects.
-To fully enjoy Gina, we recommend that you install it globally.
+Gina is at the same time a framework, a deploy and monitoring environnement for your projects.
+To fully enjoy Gina, we recommend that you install it with the `-g` option.

 ```  tty
 npm install -g gina@latest